kshutkin/package-build/README.md

 ## Packages
 - [pkgbld](./pkgbld/README.md) - Pkgbld - build your libraries with ease
-- [create-pkgbld](./create-pkgbld/README.md) - Scuffolding utility for pkgbld
+- [create-pkgbld](./create-pkgbld/README.md) - Scaffolding utility for pkgbld
-- [pkgbld-internal](./pkgbld-internal/README.md) - Version of pkgbld where a lot of libraries built into single file
+- [pkgbld-internal](./pkgbld-internal/README.md) - Version of pkgbld where a lot of libraries built into a single file

 # License
 [MIT](./LICENSE)